 The concept of "tough love" has been used for over 40 years, most often in the context of helping addicted adults.
-A parent or adult sibling might practice "tough love" and cut off all monetary support while encouraging the addict to a enter rehabilitation program.
+A parent or adult sibling might practice "tough love" and cut off all monetary support while encouraging the addict to enter a rehabilitation program.
 Similarly, parents of troubled tweens and teens sometimes practice "tough love parenting" and refuse to intervene in their child's self-created problems, letting them suffer the consequences of their own actions.

 The concept of "tough love" does not necessarily mean this parenting style is tough on the child.
 It is largely tough on the parents.
-Parents must stand strong and do the best thing for their child, no matter how hard it is for them to watch their child's suffering, failure or disappointment.
+Parents must stand strong and do the best thing for their child, no matter how hard it is for them to watch their child's suffering, failure, or disappointment.

 Key Concepts of Tough Love Parenting